aztemi/wc-solana-pay/README.md

 <img src="/.wordpress.org/assets/screenshot-3.png" alt="WC Solana Pay demo screenshot" width="240">

 This is a decentralized, permissionless, and fast payment gateway powered by Solana blockchain.
-It supports payments in SOL, USDC, USDT and more via QR Code and through all major Solana wallets, including Phantom, Solflare and Backpack.
+It supports payments in SOL, USDT, USDC, EURC and more via QR Code and through all major Solana wallets, including Phantom, Solflare and Backpack.

 It is a quick and easy way to add crypto payments to your WooCommerce store and WordPress website.
 Give your customers a fast, seamless crypto checkout experience and increase your conversion rate.